REV. KEVIN VANDIVER, PH.D.

-Julie serves as our administrative assistant Monday through Thursday, 9 am to 5 pm.
+Julie (she/her) serves as our Church Administrator Monday through Friday, 9 am to 5 pm.
 She creates our printed and digital worship materials, provides office support, and plays Tetris with the parking lot.

 Raised in a small south-central Pennsylvania town called New Freedom, Julie grew up loving music.
 She played piano and flute from a young age and was the drum major for her high school marching band.
 She then earned a BA in Music Education from Eastern University (outside of the Philadelphia area) and began teaching private lessons for piano and band instruments upon graduation and moving to DC.
 Julie is happily married to her husband, Andy, and have been foster parents since 2014 and recently adopted their toddler son.
 When she isn't thinking about the details of church office life, she enjoys making music, being outdoors with her family, watching movies, and hanging with her cat Daniel.

 Emmanuel Kabasaala was born in Butaleja, a small village in Eastern Uganda.
 He was raised in a small-scale farming family.
 Emmanuel had learned of Christianity at a young age from one of the women in his native village, and testifies that his faith has been key to his survival.
 In 2017, Emmanuel went on a work program in the United Arab Emirates, where he founded an NGO named “Emmanuel Foundation Africa” EFA focused on children and the elderly, as well as the empowerment of youth.

 In 2022, seeking more education in community development, Emmanuel enrolled at the University of the District of Columbia.
 Soon after, Emmanuel joined the congregation at Reformation, and was baptized.
 He began in his role of Community Host in 2023.